 Even though the term Minimum Viable Product, or MVP app for short, was popularized by Eric Ries in his book ‘The Lean Startup’ almost a decade ago, there’s still confusion regarding what MVP is and what it isn’t.
 For example, some people confuse MVP with different tools for idea validation, such as prototypes, and others think that something “new and immature” is equivalent to MVP application, which is not always right.
 In this article, I’ll try to briefly introduce you to the MVP app concept and compare it to some other validation methods.

 Then we try to distinguish some other validation methods such as Proof of Concept and Prototype.
-After that, we will move into reasons why after almost 10 years, the term MVP is still quite a buzzword.
+After that, we will move into reasons why (after almost 10 years) the term MVP is still quite a buzzword.

 Ways to validate your assumptions